Knife-wielding man dies after officer-involved shooting in NW Miami-Dade

 Police said the subject was actually holding two knives.

-“He was armed, clearly armed, with two large kitchen knives, one in each hand,” said Perez.
+“He exited the vehicle.
+He was armed, clearly armed, with two large kitchen knives, one in each hand,” said Perez.

 Police shared pictures of both knives.